commongrader/spec/README.md

 notification (via webhook) to a custom app called Octobear.
 Even though Octobear all runs on one machine, it's conceptually useful to break it down into parts.
-Here, Octobear is also the autograder and the grade db, and so it grades the submission and stores the resulting grade.
+Here, Octobear is also the autograder and the grade db, and so it grades the submission and stores the resulting grade. ("gsubm" stands for "graded submission.")

 The blue parts are the things you don't have control over.
 CommonGrader can make make the rest easier to manage:

--   No need to make your own Submission, Assignment, and Result classes.
-Just import/require the CommonGrader base library to make these classes – complete with de/serialization and validation – accessible to you instantly.
+-   No need to make your own Submission and Assignment classes.
+Just import/require the CommonGrader base library to make these classes – complete with de/serialization, validation, and assignment inheritance – accessible to you instantly.

 -   CommonGrader is a format for data exchange.
 All exchanges that take place over green arrows can use the CommonGrader format.
 There's no need to switch to CommonGrader immediately if you already have a working custom protocol!
-    You can do it each time a component needs to be rewritten.
+    You can do it each time a component needs to be rewritten, and CommonGrader-ize one arrow at a time.

--   It turns out that the GitHub adapter, Octobear I, Octobear II are generic components that can be used by other autograder projects.
+-   In the above diagram, it turns out that the GitHub adapter, Octobear I, Octobear II are generic components that can be used by other autograder projects.
 These can be open-sourced and subject to peer review and improvement.

--   If you're just starting out, or if you decide to need to change your entire infrastructure, these three modularized components can be used as-is.
+-   If you're just starting out, or if you decide to need to change your entire infrastructure, the above three modularized components would be able to be used as-is.

 ### Examples: Berkeley CS on CommonGrader